LaxarJS/shop-demo/docs/tutorials/01_getting_started.md

 # Getting Started

-This tutorial explains how to create simple web-based shopping application using [LaxarJS](http://laxarjs.org).
+This tutorial explains how to create a simple web-based shopping application using [LaxarJS](http://laxarjs.org).
-It provides a step by step introduction into creating widgets and activities and using them in an application.
+It provides a step-by-step introduction into creating widgets and activities and using them in an application.
 It is intended for programmers who are familiar with [*AngularJS*](https://angularjs.org/) and the related web technologies.
-Basic knowledge of *git* is assumed as well.
+Rudimentary knowledge of *git* is assumed as well.
 If you are unfamiliar with LaxarJS, you might want to check out [Why LaxarJS](https://github.com/LaxarJS/laxar/blob/master/docs/why_laxar.md) and maybe have a brief look at the [key concepts](https://github.com/LaxarJS/laxar/blob/master/docs/concepts.md) first.